The 10 Best Ping Pong Tables

 video play icon

-This wiki has been updated 36 times since it was first published in May of 2015.
+This wiki has been updated 40 times since it was first published in May of 2015.
 Table tennis can provide the family with some healthy competition and recreation at home that doesn't require screens or WiFi.
 We included compact, foldable options for those with little space to spare, as well as regulation-size models for players who want to get serious with their game.
 All of them are sturdy enough to stand up to plenty of use, and at least one is suitable for outdoors.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Joola Rally TL